jroblak/MelonJS-Node-Socket.IO-Boilerplate-Example/README.md

-spider*soldiers*
+Multiplayer melonJS with *node and socket.io*
 ===========

-An online multiplayer game powered by melonJS, node.js, and socket.io
+A simple online multiplayer game powered by melonJS, node.js, and socket.io - feel free to use / build on / steal / etc